 How to Deal With Rat Infestations

 Decking doesn’t attract rats, but it can be a potential problem.
 However, it doesn’t have to be.
-With regular maintenance, inspection, and cleaning, you can prevent these critters from getting near your deck.
-Choosing an excellent design and high-quality materials for your deck may also help.
+With regular maintenance, inspection, and cleaning, you can prevent these critters from getting near your decking.
+Choosing an excellent design and high-quality materials for your decking may also help.